 Instructions: The purpose of this tool is to provide indicators to assist in the identification of children and youth who may be victims of labor trafficking.
 The result of a completed screening identifies next steps for further monitoring, assessment, and/or reporting.
 This tool is to be used as a narrative assessment, NOT a questionnaire.
 The indicators outlined in the tool should not be asked directly to the child or youth.
 To determine if a child or youth may be a victim of labor trafficking, please check the boxes for any indicators that you note and follow the actions for reporting and referrals on page 2.

-The screening results are "not enough information," "concern," and "suspected."
-The tool does not include a result of "confirmed" trafficking; a determination that a child or youth is a confirmed victim of human trafficking requires an assessment and validation from a qualified professional.
+The screening results are "not enough information," "concern," and "indicated."
 A screening result of "not enough information" does not necessarily mean that the child or youth has not experienced labor trafficking.
-If there is an indication that the child or youth is currently, was ever, or is in the process of being forced to perform labor or services, you should flag the case for "concern" and follow the actions for additional assessment.
-For the complete instructions, please refer to the Supplementary User Guide.
+If there is an indication that the child or youth is currently, was ever, or is in the process of being forced to perform labor or services, you should follow the actions for additional assessment.
+For the complete instructions, please refer to the Supplementary User Guide